WeTransfer/Danger/README.md

+This project is no longer maintained and replace by [WeTransfer-iOS-CI](https://github.com/WeTransfer/WeTransfer-iOS-CI/).

 # Danger
 WeTransfer Danger file.
 Used for checking PRs on iOS projects.
 This can be used together with [Danger](https://github.com/danger/danger).
 More info can be found here: [http://danger.systems](http://danger.systems/).